 The ability to satisfy the FAA mission would be compromised.
-This would be exhibited through an adverse impact on the national air transportation system, including major impacts on personal, business, and government transportation, and the national commerce as well.
+The data link communications system is an integral part of the Next Generation Air Transportation System, which has been developed to facilitate the reduction of flight delays, the increase of air traffic capacity, and the increase of flight safety.
+If this system were not implemented, due to the lack of spectrum, there would be an adverse impact on the national air transportation system, including major impacts on personal, business, and government transportation, and the national commerce as well.